 “We are pleased to announce the release our new brochure that explores the benefits of our PTHP and SPHP units in-depth,” says Mo Siegel, President and Co-Chief Executive Officer of Ice Air.
 “Ice Air continually strives to improve our products’ performance in extreme temperatures.
 The efficiency of Ice Air products combined with VRF technology ensures that our units maximize the comfort of buildings in extreme weather conditions while saving energy.”

 Ice Air’s cold climate PTHP and SPHP units combine energy efficiency with VRF technology to maximize comfort control benefits.
 The use of enhanced vapor injection (EVI) compressors allow Ice Air’s PTHP and SPHP units to operate to extreme low temperatures, with the chassis capable of operating down to -5°F in heating mode and 38°F in cooling mode.

 “In the winter, comfort is of paramount importance in homes and commercial buildings,” says Ric Nadel, Ice Air’s Co-Chief Executive Officer and Chairman.
 “Our new brochure provides an excellent overview of Ice Air’s Breakthrough Cold Climate Technology benefits, and is a great resource for builders, developers and property managers.”

-To learn more about Ice Air’s VRF technology and solutions for residential and commercial buildings, please go to: www.iceairvrf.com.
+Learn more about Ice Air’s VRF technology and solutions for residential and commercial buildings.